Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ### Step 3 -- Creating a simple database recond Using terminal

-Let us now create a table in our database using terminal.
+Let us now create a table in our database using the terminal.
 Refer on  `Step - 2` [here](https://www.section.io/engineering-education/maria-data-base/) and create a database `CRUD`  and table `student`

 ### Step 4 -- CRUD Operation Using GII
 Open your browser and type http://localhost/CRUD/frontend/web/index.php?r=gii .
 If there is no error you should see a welcome page similar to the one below:

 ![Gii_welcome_page](Gii_welcome_page.png)

 Kudos!
-Your now ready to use GIImodule.
+You're now ready to use GIImodule.

-Now its time to use GII and generate code for the `student` table that you created in the database.
+Now let us use GII and generate code for the `student` table that you created in the database.
 To do that, follow these simple steps:

 1. Click `start` on the `Model Generator`.
 This will open a page similar to the one below:

 ![model_generator](model_generator.png)
 We need to fill the blank spaces.
-Lets do it:
+Let's do it:

 Table name - `students`